 • ED Stein, J Brown.
 2009.
 Effects of post-fire runoff on surface water quality: Development of a southern California regional monitoring program with management questions and implementation recommendations.
 Technical Report 598.
 Southern California Coastal Water Research Project.
-Costa Mesa, CA. This plan was implemented for the first time following the 2010 Station Fire, which burned portions of the Los Angeles and San Gabriel River watersheds.
+Costa Mesa, CA.

+This plan was implemented for the first time following the 2010 Station Fire, which burned portions of the Los Angeles and San Gabriel River watersheds.
 Two sites were sampled for solids, metals, and PAHs over six storms following the 2010 fires; Tujunga Wash and Arroyo Seco.
 Results showed dramatic increases in concentrations and loads of all constituents sampled following storms, but returning to near pre-fire levels by the end of the storm season.

-The results of this analysis have written up as for submittal a journal and inclusion in this year's SCCWRP Annual Report.
-Additional analysis of post-fire pollutant concentration data has been compiled for storms dating back to 2003.
-This data is currently being analyzed for regional patterns and to investigate factors that may influence pollutant loading (e.g. burn intensity, pre-fire vegetation, watershed size).
-In addition, post-fire bioassessment data from both the 2003 San Diego county fires and the 2009 Los Angeles County Station fire have been compiled and are being analyzed to assess fire effects on benthic indices typically used as part of regional bioassessment monitoring.
-This analysis will continue over the next year.
+The results of this analysis along with additional analysis of post-fire pollutant concentration data for storms dating back to 2003 has been accepted for publication in the journal Environmental Toxicology and Chemistry.

+• Stein, E.D., J.S.
+Brown, T.S.
+Hogue, M.P.
+Burke, and A. Kinoshita.
+2012 (in press).
+Storm water contaminant loading following southern California wildfires.
+Environmental Toxicology and Chemistry

+Future implementation of the regional monitoring plan will be at the discretion of the stormwater agencies and regional/state water boards.